Javeriaamjad-dev/Inventory-Management-System/README.md

 # Inventory Management System

-A console-based Inventory Management System in Python, designed for user authentication and managing product inventory operations.
-This project includes features for adding, viewing, deleting, adjusting stock levels, and low-stock alerts.
-Developed as a final project for Batch 63 of PIAIC Islamabad.
+This is a console-based Inventory Management System developed in Python.
+The system manages user authentication, product inventory, and includes essential features like product addition, viewing, deletion, stock adjustments, and low stock alerts.
+It serves as the final project for Batch 63 of PIAIC.

 ## Features

-- **User Authentication**: Admin and User roles with role-based access control.
+- **User Authentication**: Admin and User roles with specific permissions.
-- **Product Management**: Admins can add, view, delete, and adjust product stock.
+- **Product Management**: Add, view, delete, and adjust product stock.
-- **Stock Alerts**: Alerts for products with stock levels below 10.
+- **Stock Alerts**: Low stock alert for products with quantities below 10.

 ## Prerequisites